MicrosoftDocs/sql-docs/docs/connect/php/formatting-decimals-pdo-sqlsrv-driver.md

 ---
 title: "Formatting Decimal Strings and Money Values (PDO_SQLSRV Driver)"
-description: "This topic discusses how to use PDO::SQLSRV_ATTR_FORMAT_DECIMALS and SQLSRV_ATTR_DECIMAL_PLACES attributes to format deciaml output and/or money values when using the Microsoft PDO_SQLSRV Driver for PHP for SQL Server" ms.custom: "" ms.date: "08/10/2020" ms.prod: sql
+description: "Learn how to use PDO::SQLSRV_ATTR_FORMAT_DECIMALS and SQLSRV_ATTR_DECIMAL_PLACES attributes to format decimal or money values when using the PDO_SQLSRV Driver" ms.custom: "" ms.date: "08/10/2020" ms.prod: sql